Over the last years, it has been developed new online payment systems to facilitate and increase the online shopping.

 In 2014, the most popular and used services of mobile banking were: checking accounts, bank transfers and mobile payments.
 In addition, payment of mobile fees and paying for film tickets and lotteries were the favorite non-financial services of mobile banking.

-Related to the regional distribution, it has increased 56% and 72% year-on-year the number of mobile banking customers who live in first-tier and second-tier cities respectively.
+Related to the regional distribution, it has increased by 56% and 72% year-on-year the number of mobile banking customers who live in first-tier and second-tier cities respectively.
 Nowadays, the mobile banking users from first-tier cities represent 25% of the total, while 19% are from second-tier cities.

 More than 74% of users have access to e-banking services via Android smartphones and only 26% of them through iOS devices.